 The existence of the Stronic Real Pulsator by Fun Factory hit me like a lightning bolt.
 I was scrolling Instagram one morning, trying to keep up with the constant stream of happenings in the sex toy world, when I saw a pic of this new thrusting toy.
 My first thoughts ran along these lines: “What???
 Damn, maybe I should own one of these instead of the Stronic G?!”

-Happily, it turned out to not be an either/or situation: pretty soon after that, Peepshow Toys asked me to review this latest member of the popular Stronic pulsator line.
-Why was I so excited?
+Happily, it turned out to not be an either/or situation: pretty soon after that, Peepshow Toys asked me to review this new member of the popular Stronic pulsator line.
+(Update: The Stronic Surf—my review here—is now the latest Stronic!)
+Why was I so excited about the Real?
 Well, I may be a bit fixated on both phallic dildos and self-thrusting toys, so the Stronic Real seemed like the perfect combo.
 But I also had doubts: Could the Stronic Real’s straight shaft and smaller head possibly compete with the impact of the Stronic G?
 For me, the answer is a definite yes—and here’s why.

 The Stronic Real, as you may have gathered from the name, is Fun Factory’s first attempt at making a more representational thrusting pulsator.
 It’s a stylized penis, you see: with a phallic shape overall, but no veins, skin texture, or other realistic detail.
 Also, though it is available in tan, the Stronic Real’s semi-soft silicone coating comes in purple and in this lovely pink too.